Indoc data management platforms provide researchers with:

 Anthony has also served as Chief Scientific Officer and Director of Preclinical Development for pharmaceutical start-ups, where he oversaw the development of novel patented CNS compounds that have resulted in clinical candidates for pain, depression and anxiety.
 He received his PhD from McGill University in 1991 and was an NSERC post-doctoral fellow in Neurosciences at UCLA.

-in the Department of Pathology and Molecular Medicine.
-She is an Associate Member of the Queen's Cancer Research Institute.
+Department of Pathology and Molecular Medicine.
+She is an Associate Member of the Queen's Cancer

 She runs the Indoc Research laboratories at Queen’s University, combining this with maintaining her own academic interests in the development of diagnostic, prognostic and predictive tools for use in clinical molecular diagnostic service labs.
 Harriet enjoys canoeing, cooking, eating, music (playing and listening), writing, traveling, scuba diving and doing very large jigsaw puzzles.